BuildOnViction/docs/docs/general/faq.md

 	Scroll down to 'Masternode Rewards'.
 	You should look at 'Sign number' under Masternode Rewards to determine a good node or not.

-	1 epoch has 900 blocks, a good masternode will verify all blocks in that epoch, meaning that the masternode will create around 900 sign transactions.
+	Masternodes will sign a maximum of 60 blocks per epoch.
+A good masternode will create around 60 sign transactions in that epoch.
 	We also calculate the reward based on sign transactions number.